Kwabena-Kobiri/Generative-AI-Roadmap/Step 4/ReadMe.md

 - Paper: [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)

 Mastering AI Agents and Agentic Systems will allow you to create sophisticated AI applications that can operate autonomously, solve complex problems, and interact more naturally with humans and their environment.

+### Getting Started
+Check the "/Notebooks" and "/Deployments" folders in this directory for sample notebooks and applications that you can use and build on.

+### Relevant Repositories